 The TPS2585x-Q1 is a full-featured solution for implementing a compact USB charging port with support for both Type-C and BC1.2 standards.
-The device contain an efficient buck regulator power source.
+The device contains an efficient buck regulator power source.
 For dual Type-C ports, the TPS2585x-Q1 is capable of providing up to 6.6 A of output current at 5.17 V (nominal), 3 A for each Type-C port, 200 mA for the OUT pin, and 200 mA for each VCONN power.
 The TPS2585x-Q1 is an automotive-focused USB charging controller and offers a robust solution, so TI recommends to add adequate protection (TVS3300 equivalent or better but auto qualified) on the IN pin to protect systems from high-power transients or lightning strikes.

-System designers can optimize efficiency or solution size through careful selection of switching frequency in the range of 200 KHz-2400 KHz with sufficient margin to operate above or below the AM radio frequency band.
-For switching frequency higher than 2400 KHz, the power dissipation significantly increases, so in a high ambient temperature application, the 6.6-A output current capability is not ensured.
-The TPS2585x-Q1 buck regulator operates in forced PWM mode, ensuring fixed switching frequency regardless of load current.
+System designers can optimize efficiency or solution size through careful selection of switching frequency in the range of 200 KHz-450 KHz with sufficient margin to operate below the AM radio frequency band.
+The TPS2585x-Q1 protects itself with internal thermal sensing circuits that monitor the operating temperature of the junction and disables operation if the temperature exceeds the thermal shutdown threshold.
+In high ambient temperature application, the 6.6-A output current capability is not assured.
+In the TPS2585x-Q1, the buck regulator operates in forced PWM mode, ensuring fixed switching frequency regardless of load current.
 Spread-spectrum frequency dithering reduces harmonic peaks of the switching frequency, potentially simplifying EMI filter design and easing compliance.

-Current sensing through a precision FET current sense amplifier on the USB port enables an accurate, user-programmable overcurrent limit setting, and linear cable compensation to overcome IR losses when powering remote USB ports.
+Current sensing through a precision FET current sense amplifier on the USB port enables an accurate, userprogrammable overcurrent limit setting, and linear cable compensation to overcome IR losses when powering remote USB ports.